 Starr is the main character has two selves: her “true self” and her “prep school” self.
 Starr struggles to balance the two, she enjoys her friends at school but knows she has to walk and talk a certain way, back home in the “hood” everyone treats her differently because they say she acts like she’s “too good.”
 All that comes to a halt when Starr is involved in a horrible tragedy that leaves her friend from childhood Khalil dead by an officer-involved shooting.

 My boys are currently reading it, and I wish I could have my students read it.
-Unfortunately, it was not approved due to the language.
-It doesn’t stop me from referring them to read it though. 😉
+Unfortunately, it hasn’t been approved by the district yet.

 Some additional info about The Hate U Give; it was inspired by the Black Lives Matter movement, and also by Tupac, his THUG LIFE tattoo, and his activism.
 Author Angie Thomas mentions to Tupac not only in her writing but also in her conversation surround The Hate U Give.